Blackfynn/blackfynn-public-coding-challenge/README.md

 things, governs what health data can be shared and under what circumstances.
 Additionally, to limit risk, when working with data internally, we follow the minimum necessary standard for accessing data containing Protected Health Information (PHI).
-To overcome these risks, we currently remove PHI, currently a set of 18 types of data including biometrics such as fingerprints, birth dates, telephone numbers, social security numbers,etc. through a process known as 'Safe Harbor' de-identification.
+To overcome these risks, we remove PHI, currently a set of 18 types of data including biometrics such as fingerprints, birth dates, telephone numbers, social security numbers,etc. through a process known as 'Safe Harbor' de-identification.